dartmouth-cs52-20S/project-api-greentrace/README.md

 ## Setup

-To fetch dependencies, run `yarn`
+To fetch and download dependencies, run `yarn`

-To run the server locally, run `yarn dev`
+To setup the server locally, run `yarn dev`

 ## Deployment